About Alaska Geographic

 We are the Field Institute

 The Alaska Geographic Field Institute fosters deeper connections to Alaska’s wild places and inspires people to engage as stewards of their public lands.
+In all of our educational programs we work in close partnership with public lands leaders, local experts, and cultural leaders.
 Visit the Field Institute main page to learn about our youth engagement programs, adult/teacher courses, custom educational services.
-Our primary partners in these field education endeavors are the National Park Service and the Chugach National Forest.
+Our primary partners in these field education endeavors are the National Park Service, the Chugach National Forest, and the U.S. Fish and Wildlife Service.

 We are Partners

 We are proud to partner with the National Park Service, U.S. Forest Service, U.S. Fish & Wildlife Service, and Bureau of Land Management.
-Our retail interpretive stores and educational services have provided millions of dollars in support donations to our agency partners.
-We also partner with many local and corporate businesses wishing to foster greater stewardship and youth enrichment associated with Alaska’s vast public lands.
+Our retail interpretive stores and educational services have provided over $20 million in support donations to our agency partners and funded thousands of local youth in education, leadership, and career programs.
+We also partner with many local and corporate businesses and school districts wishing to foster greater stewardship and youth enrichment associated with Alaska’s vast public lands.

 To contact our administrative offices: 907-274-8440, or firstname.lastname@example.org.